release-engineering/iib/README.md

 If your development environment requires accessing a private container registry, please read the section titled Registry Authentication.

+You may also run the development environment with [podman-compose](https://github.com/containers/podman-compose).
+Use the script from the `devel` branch as it has various fixes and new features required to run IIB.
+Set the environment variable `IIB_COMPOSE_ENGINE` to the path of the `podman-compose` script before running the `make` commands.

 ## Dependency Management